arata-x/redis-ha/README.md

 ## 📖 Description

 ### What is this project?
 This is a Spring Boot application that demonstrates Redis replication integration using reactive programming patterns.
-The project showcases how to build scalable, non-blocking applications with Redis as the data store, supporting both standard master-replica and chained-replica deployment configurations.
+The project showcases how to build scalable, non-blocking applications with Redis as the data store, supporting standard master-replica, chained-replica, and Redis Sentinel deployment configurations.

 ### Why was this built?
 - **Educational Purpose**: Demonstrate best practices for Redis replication in modern Spring Boot applications.